TheFrug/Seekers-of-New-Tiena/_World/___NPCs/Bromzheath/Brother Merric.md

 ### NPCs:

-**[[Baron Clungunford Rose]]:** Clungunford has never treated Merric with much respect, and this only got worse after Edith's kidnapping.
+**[[Clungunford Rose]]:** Clungunford has never treated Merric with much respect, and this only got worse after Edith's kidnapping.
 Clungunford tried every manipulative trick in the book to ensure that Merric would be found guilty and exiled, hoping he would take the fall for the attack on Pastor Edith, which Clungunford had orchestrated alongside the Cult of Talona.